Errol Mason's Hunt Smart ® Training Course

-Two Days ‘Hands On’ in the Bush
+Three Days ‘Hands On’ in the Bush

 Consistent with the principles of kinesthetic learning I guide students, step by step through actual hunting scenarios and on most courses we watch unalarmed sambar.
 I explain why they are there and the tactics I would use to harvest one.

-Using their own bino’s - plus a large range of bino’s and a spotting scope which I provide - students glass faces where sambar have been seen, including trophy stags.
+Using their own bino’s - plus bino’s and a spotting scope which I provide - students glass faces where sambar have been seen, including trophy stags.
 I explain when is the best time to look, where to look, and what to look for.
 You will be shown key topographical features, including my VIP "Wagon Wheel" concept - the "road map" of sambar movement - and I explain when, why and how sambar use these features.

 Training Course Syllabus